-The word “algorithm” is thrown around a lot today with respect to computer science and programming - but what exactly are algorithms?
-The word may sound complicated, but the concept is relatively easy to learn even without a coding background.
+The word “algorithm” is often used a lot with respect to computer science and programming.
+Or you might hear the term algorithm when talking about TikTok and other forms of social media.
+But, what exactly is an algorithm?
+The word may sound complicated, but the concept is relatively easy to understand even without a coding background.

-In this article, we’ll examine algorithms, learn how to create them, and discuss algorithms’ use in real life.
-When you're ready to jump right into learning all about algorithms, join our award-winning free live online AI event for kids, designed by experts from Google, Stanford, and MIT.
+In this article, we’ll examine algorithms, learn how to create them, and discuss real-life examples.
+When your child is ready to learn even more about algorithms, enroll them in an award-winning free live online AI event for kids, designed by experts from Google, Stanford, and MIT.

 What is an algorithm?

 Simply put, an algorithm is a set of steps used to solve a specific problem.
-While algorithms often appear in computer science or coding contexts, an algorithm can be as straightforward as the process for making a peanut butter and jelly sandwich.
+You may think of it as a "step by step process towards solving a goal".
+While algorithms often appear in computer science or coding contexts, an algorithm can be as straightforward as making a peanut butter and jelly sandwich. or brushing your teeth.
 Once you’ve written out the steps for making a PB&J, you can use this same algorithm every time you want to make a new one, and you can share your algorithm with other, hungry people.

 What are algorithms in coding?

-Algorithms in coding are lines of code, built into blocks or functions, that can solve programming or mathematical problems.
-They may be written in any language.
+Algorithms in coding are still a step by step process towards a goal, but now they involve lines of code.
+These lines of code, built into blocks or functions, that can solve programming or mathematical problems.
+They may be written in any language, algorithms are a concept not a language specific item.
 For a piece of code to be considered an algorithm, it must consistently produce the right solution and must be guaranteed to work on reasonable inputs.
 Algorithms in coding may be simple methods that can search for information or sort lists.
 More complicated algorithms can be used for artificial intelligence, data science, and more!

 Coding algorithms are especially useful because they can solve big problems much more quickly than humans can.
 In fact, certain problems that are too complex to solve mathematically can be solved with algorithms.